gsent12/gsent12.github.io/README.md

 # __gsent12.github.io__

 ## NLP Prediction of Weather Events
 Utilizing data sourced from Twitter tweets that were gathered during natural weather events, this project utilizes the text features of each entry to build a model that can classify what kind of event the tweet is related to (Earthquake, Fire, etc.).
-In order to do this, Google's BERT model is utilized to gather vector representations of each entries text information and then modeled within simple classifiers!
+In order to do this, Google's BERT model is utilized to gather vector representations of each entries text information and then these representations are modeled by different classifiers!

 - BERT Transfrom -- [nbviewer]()